2025 Storm Events in Phoenix

 - Ponding water on flat roofs after rain

 25% Rule: If damage affects 25% or more of the roof, replacement is typically warranted and often covered by insurance.
 For tile roofs, underlayment usually needs replacement every 20-25 years even if tiles are intact.
-Repairs costing more than 50% of replacement value generally justify full replacement.
+Repairs exceeding half of replacement value generally justify full replacement.

 Phoenix at a Glance